-We encourage all children and young people to respect, value and support each other.

-We recognise that Children who are LGBTQ+ may be targeted by others and discriminated against.
-This behavior will not be tolerated, and we will ensure children

-Purpose of a Safeguarding and Child Protection Policy To inform all members of staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and their responsibilities therein who may be LGBTQ+ have a trusted adult who they can be open with.
-We are fully compliant and promote Operation Encompass, which is a police and Education early intervention safeguarding partnership that supports

-Encompass, which is a police and Education early intervention safeguarding partnership that supports children and young people exposed to Domestic Abuse.
+Purpose of a Safeguarding and child protection Policy To inform all members of staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and their responsibilities therein We encourage all children and young people to respect, value and support each other.
+We recognise that Children who are lesbian,gay, bisexual or gender questioning may be targeted by others and discriminated against.
+This behavior will not be tolerated, and we will ensure children and young people have a trusted adult who they can be open with.
+We are fully compliant and promote Operation Encompass, which is a police and Education early intervention safeguarding partnership that supports children and young people exposed to Domestic Abuse.
 It aims to ensure Schools are notified in a timely manner of any Domestic Abuse incident where child/ren are present.
 This includes undertaking the Key Adult online Training and ensuring all parents/carers are aware we are part of this initiative via newsletters, prospectus, school website and induction.

-All staff and governors receive safeguarding and child protection training including online safety at induction and at least annually thereafter.
+We recognise that children who experience, see or hear domestic abuse in all its forms are victims and appropriate support will be offered.
+All staff, governors and Trustees receive safeguarding and child protection training including online safety at induction and at least annually thereafter.
 Temporary staff and volunteers will be made aware of policies including child protection, staff code of conduct and acceptable use of technologies including social media as part of their induction.
 We ensure that appropriate, robust Filtering and Monitoring is in place for on school devices and networks which are regularly reviewed at least annually to assess their effectiveness.
 We also recognise the part mobile phones can play in compromising children safety.

-We aim to meet the DfE filtering monitoring standards and the Cyber Security standards for schools and colleges.

-We ensure that children who are subject to multi-agency plans are supported by the school as defined in that plan.

-We are fully committed to safeguarding the welfare of children in care, (previously known as looked after children) and care leavers.
+Purpose of a Safeguarding To inform all members of staff, parents, and child protection Policy volunteers and governors about the school's responsibilities for safeguarding children and their responsibilities therein We aim to meet the DfE filtering monitoring standards and the Cyber Security standards for schools and colleges.
+We ensure that children who are subject to multi- agency plans are supported by the school as defined in that plan.
+We are fully committed to safeguarding the welfare of children in care, (previously known as looked after children)and care leavers.
 To develop and deliver the PSHE curriculum to create opportunities for children to develop the skills they need to recognise and stay safe from harm including Domestic Violence and Abuse (DVA), Child exploitation including sexual and criminal, Modern day slavery, Serious violence, Trafficking, Gangs and knife Crime, Radicalisation, Female Genital mutilation (FGM), Honour based Violence (HBV) and Forced Marriage (FM), Online/Social Media Safety.
 They will be supported to calculate risk and be made aware of the range of support available to them.

-Purpose of a Safeguarding and Child Protection Policy

-To inform all members of staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and their responsibilities therein

 To ensure staff are aware that wider environmental factors could be present in a child's life that are a threat to their safety and/or welfare.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) online grooming, sexual exploitation, criminal exploitation, and serious youth violence.
-This is known as assessment of risk outside the family home and we will have due consideration for this when assessing risks to children and young people.
+Extra-familial harms takes a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) online grooming, sexual exploitation, criminal exploitation, and serious youth violence.
+This is known as Assessment of Risk outside the family Home and we will have due consideration for this when assessing risks to children and young people.
 We are familiar and keep up to date with legislation and guidance that relates to children and young people such as the legislative changes to the legal age of marriage in England and Wales.

-We encourage pupils to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
-We ensure that partisan political views are not promoted in the teaching of any subject in the school and where political issues are brought to the attention of the pupils, reasonably practicable steps have been taken to offer a balanced presentation of opposing views to pupils.

-To contribute to children being healthy, safe, enjoying and achieving, making a positive contribution and achieving economic well-being.

-To support the mental health and well-being of students and be able to identify when there are needs and consider when they become a safeguarding issue.
-We will follow referral processes to gain the support required to help
+We encourage pupils to respect the fundamental